Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 ### Composition

-The composition layer is represented by an implementation of `ICompositionStrategy`.
+The composition aspect is represented by an implementation of `ICompositionStrategy`.

 Out of the box there are 2 composition strategies
  * `FlatComposition`: The entity is in the root of the namespace.